 - Multiple awards

 It’s easy to see that this is an amazing hostel right in the city centre.
 A quick look at the reviews should do.
-With over 26.000 reviews and an incredible 9.1/10 rating, Wombat’s City Hostel Vienna might not only be the most popular place to stay in Vienna but in all of Austria as well.
+With over 29.000 reviews and an incredible 9.2/10 rating, Wombat’s City Hostel Vienna might not only be the most popular place to stay in Vienna but all of Austria.

 While it’s not the cheapest of the hostels in Vienna, you can be sure to get the best value possible.
 There are loads of freebies during your stay which makes up for the relatively average price, including free city maps, free luggage storage and free internet access.

 If you’re on a tight budget, opt for the bunk beds in the charming dorm bedrooms and make some new friends with your fellow travellers.
 Otherwise, the private rooms are pretty epic as well.
 You can even book a private group room, ideal if you’re travelling with your friends.

 2. Best Hostel for Solo Travellers in Vienna – Boutique Hostel Zum Goldenen Kegel

 Solo travellers will absolutely love this charming Boutique Hostel in Vienna.
 Zum Goldenen Kegel offers backpackers a really unique experience in a historical building that’ll make you feel like you’re stepping back in time.

 But don’t worry, everything inside the hostel is super high quality and totally modern and it’s still got free wifi!

 If you prefer to meet people outside of your accommodation and stay by yourself otherwise, you’ve just found the perfect spot.
 Zum Goldenen Kegel has some really cool private and twin rooms which are the literal dream of a traveller that needs some alone time.